Bachelor Theses (winter term)

 We provide opportunities for writing bachelor theses on various topics in Economic History and Long-run Development.

-If you are interested in writing a bachelor thesis supervised by members of the Economic History team, please contact Carola Engelke, submitting your CV and your current transcript of records to engelke(at)wiso.uni-koeln.de.
+If you are interested in writing a bachelor thesis supervised by members of the Economic History team, please contact Carola Stapper, submitting your CV and your current transcript of records to stapper(at)wiso.uni-koeln.de.

-Succesful applicants studying under Economics PO2015 that are required to take a bachelor seminar preferrebaly have attended the bachelor seminar "Bachelorseminar Volkswirtschaftslehre: Wissenschaftliches Arbeiten in empirischer Wirtschaftsforschung und Wirtschaftsgeschichte" offered by this chair or the bachelor seminar offered by Prof. Dr. Susanne Prantl.
-Both seminars focus on the empirical methods that are core to each thesis.
+Succesful applicants studying under Economics PO2015 that are required to take a bachelor seminar preferrebaly have attended the bachelor seminar "Bachelorseminar Volkswirtschaftslehre: Wissenschaftliches Arbeiten in empirischer Wirtschaftsforschung und Wirtschaftsgeschichte" offered by this chair.
+The seminar focuses on the empirical methods that are core to each thesis.

 If you are interested in registering for a bachelor thesis supervised by the economic history team, please take into account the following information: